Georgia Boating Laws and Regulations

 - Are accompanied by a competent adult.

-Persons 16 years of age or older may legally operate any boat or PWC on Georgia state waters if they have proper identification on board.
+Persons 16 years of age or older may legally operate any boat or PWC on Georgia state waters if they have a proper identification card, such as a driver's license (or legible copy) or any other government-issued identification that contains a description of the person, a photograph, and the date of birth, on board.

 Georgia law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.